Lara Fabian: 2018–2020: Papillon & World Tour

-In September 2018 Fabian announced the release of her new single, "Papillon".
+In September 2018, Fabian announced the release of her new single, "Papillon".
 Written by Fabian, Moh Denebi and Sharon Vaughn.
-The single was released on October 5, 2018.
-It's the first single from her fourteenth album, also titled Papillon, released on February 8, 2019.
-To support the release of the album, Lara Fabian embarked upon the 50 World Tour with a concert in New York at the Beacon Theatre on September 16, 2019, before moving on to visit over 20 other locations across the USA, Russia and Europe.
-The tour celebrates her 50th birthday, three decades in the music industry and over 30 million copies sold of her 14 studio albums.
+The single was released on 5 October 2018.
+It's the first single from her fourteenth album, also titled Papillon, released on 8 February 2019.
+To support the release of the album, Lara Fabian embarked upon the 50 World Tour with a concert in New York at the Beacon Theatre on 16 September 2019, before moving on to visit over 20 other locations across the USA, Russia and Europe.
+The tour celebrates her 50th birthday, three decades in the music industry and 14 studio albums.
+Lara Fabian claims 20 million records sold.
+However, according to various media, her official record sales are estimated at 12 million worldwide.

 In February 2019, Fabian separated from the management company Odacity and producer/manager Matt Ersin, who managed her career since 2015.
 Subsequently, she entrusted the coordination of the upcoming "50 World Tour" to the Romanian company "ICT Agency" (International Creative Talents).
 Payment issues between Fabian and ICT culminated in her cancelling of various concerts.
 The remaining dates of the tour were postponed following the escalation of the COVID-19 pandemic.

 2020–present: Lockdown Sessions

-On December 16, 2020, Lara Fabian discreetly unveiled a collection of 12 experimental musical tracks, the fruit of her introspection and her isolation during confinement.
+On 16 December 2020, Lara Fabian discreetly unveiled a collection of 12 experimental musical tracks, the fruit of her introspection and her isolation during the COVID-19 lockdown.
 Lockdown Sessions came out in a limited edition without a label, and offers a unique journey of the singer accompanied again by Moh Denebi.

-She takes on the role of director of sixième saison de Star Académie on TVA in 2021.
+She takes on the role of director of Star Académie on TVA in 2021.

 She has also had occasional roles as an actress, most notably in the 2022 film Arlette.

 Artistry

-Fabian is a full lyric soprano with a vocal range that spans three octaves from C3 to A5 in live performances.
+Fabian is a soprano with a vocal range that spans three octaves from C3 to G5 in live performances.
+Beginning 2001–2004, the French media began referring to Fabian as one of the grandes voix québécoises ("great Quebecois voices") at the centre of contemporary trends in popular music.
+Other singers grouped in this category included Isabelle Boulay, Céline Dion, Natasha St-Pier, Garou, Daniel Lavoie, Lynda Lemay, Bruno Pelletier and Roch Voisine.
+However, the musicologist Catherine Rudent concludes that only Boulay, Dion and St-Pier truly resemble Fabian in répertoire, voice and techniques of interpretation.
+These singers have in common a style inherited from soul music, in which expressive vocality takes priority over the text, making full use of registers of the chest and head, vocal ornamentation and improvisation.

-She is multilingual, she speaks Italian, French, Spanish, Sicilian, English and Flemish.
-She has also sung in Azerbaijani, German, Greek, Hebrew, Portuguese, Russian, and Turkish.
-She sings in eleven languages: French, English, Spanish, Italian, Flemish, German, Greek, Latin, Hebrew, Portuguese and Russian.
+In addition to her main languages, Fabian has also sung in Azerbaijani, German, Greek, Hebrew, Latin, Mandarin Chinese, Portuguese, Russian and Turkish.